tinchomdb/TelgeaTest/README.md

 | A) 2 overlapping implementations | API | UI | No integration (this is what is impemented) |
 | B) Full Stack | API | UI | Frontend calls backend | (Recommended for production)

----

-### Input Validation vs. Output Validation

-From the requirements "Your task is to create a simple Angular app that takes the data you produced in the backend test (SOAP XML and REST JSON), **normalizes it to Telgea’s internal format, validates it,** and displays the result."

-Maybe it's just a detail in the order of the actions, but I need to challenge having the validation **after** the normalization.

-**Decision:** Validate inputs (SOAP/REST), not normalized outputs

-**Rationale:**

-- External data is untrusted → validate at boundary
-- Normalization is deterministic → bugs are code issues, not runtime validation
-- Output validation belongs in **tests**, not production code
-- If output is wrong, fix the normalizer, don't validate it in the visualizer

-**See [mvno-normalizer-fe/README.md § Design Decisions](./mvno-normalizer-fe/README.md#key-design-decisions) for detailed analysis.**

----

-### Mock Scenarios WITHOUT Output Comparison

-**Original requirement (ambiguous):**

-"Compare your output to a provided internal_expected.json and highlight mismatches"

-Again, we fall into validating outputs.
-I couldn't find a purpose for the visual comparison of produced output against expected output.
-The way I consider best, and how I implemented the tool, would not provide any output if the input is invalid.

-**Interpretation A:** Runtime UI comparison tool

-- ❌ Circular logic (comparing output to what we expect from our own code)
-- ❌ User can't fix code bugs

-**Interpretation B:** Test suite with expected outputs

-- ✅ Proper place for output validation (development time)
-- ✅ 15 test cases comparing actual vs. expected
-- ✅ Catches regressions during development

-**My implementation:**

-- Comparing in automated tests
-- Mock loader with 10+ scenarios (better UX than comparison UI)

----

-### What I Implemented

-**I chose to implement TWO complete, independent solutions:**

 #### **Backend** (`/backend`)